kripken/binaryen-webpack-plugin/README.md

 Binaryen Webpack Plugin
 -----------------------

 A plugin for webpack that runs Binaryen on WebAssembly assets, shrinking and optimizing them.
+You can think of Binaryen as a minifier for WebAssembly the same way that there are minifiers for JavaScript.

 Install
 =======